-Business functionalities exposed as services

-Services are equipped with usage information

-Customers can find services and use them

-Services

-Definition: Services are loosely-coupled computing tasks that can be dynamically discovered and invoked over the network.
+Business functionalities exposed as services Services are equipped with usage information Customers can find services and use them Services Definition: Services are loosely-coupled computing tasks that can be dynamically discovered and invoked over the network.
 Each service comes with a service description that can be published in service registries by the service provider.
 Service registries can be queried by service requestors.
 Service descriptions provide a level of detail that facilitates service requestors to bind and invoke them.
-Service-oriented architectures

 Definition: Service-oriented architectures (SOA) are software architectures that provide an environment for describing and finding software services, and for binding to services.
-Service-oriented architectures